Out of office

 COVID showed physicians the joy of extra time at home

 Burnout among physicians has had a real impact on the health care workforce.
-COVID made changes in people’s professional lives—where they work, the method of communication, the hours of commuting, increased use of emails, etc. It made physicians question the need to work such long hours, as they were able to enjoy their families and home life more.
+COVID made changes in people’s professional lives—where they work, the method of communication, the hours of commuting, increased use of emails, etc. It made physicians question the need to work such long hours, as they were able to enjoy their families and home lives more.

 This led to what has been called in business “The Great Retirement,” which is the phenomena of medical professionals over 50 years old making a conscious choice to not go back to the demands of our profession.